 The impeccable style of the 2022 Dream Home

-This year’s Dream Home is styled to perfection and showcases a beautiful yet somewhat-unexpected marriage of rustic and contemporary design elements.
+The interior of this year’s Dream Home showcases a beautiful yet somewhat-unexpected marriage of rustic and contemporary design elements.

 As any interior designer can tell you, creating a cohesive home aesthetic is more than just coming up with the right configuration of beautiful furniture.
 A truly well-designed home showcases a specific style within an inviting and livable interior; and every element, from the home’s semi-permanent fixtures and finishes to the furnishings and decor found in each room, complement each other to make a lasting impression.